sjurlohne/FolderMonitor3.0-Release/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Development Guide](DEVELOPMENT.md) for setup instructions and contribution guidelines.

 ## 📞 Support